yoasyo25/career-development-curriculum/module_three/professional_storytelling.md

 #### Content Inclusion
 - Add a __Header:__ Name, phone number, email, GitHub, LinkedIn, personal site (These should all be linked text, not the long URL strings)
-- Add an __About Me__ section with the 1 - 3 sentence intro created from your story
+- Add an __About Me__ section with a 1 - 3 sentence intro summarized from your story
 - Add a __Skills__ section: Highlight your dev/technical skills first.
 Include any transferable skills in this section as well.
 - Add a __Projects__ section.
 What are you proud of?
 Show it off!
 	* Be sure to include the following four elements for each project on your resume: